 To recalibrate the dark spectra, simply close the spectrometer entrance, make sure that no light enters the device and choose "Calibrate Dark Spectrum" from the Tools menu.
-Then click the "Take" button and go for a coffee.
-After a few minutes the software has taken dark spectra for a series of exposure times.
+Then click the "Take" button.
 You can check the new dark spectra by clicking on the "Test Button".
-While the test is running, you can in the lower diagram the spectra taken without (red) and with (green) dark spectrum correction.
+While the test is running, you can see the spectra taken without (red) and with (green) dark spectrum correction in the lower diagram.
 In the upper diagram you can see the noise level, also without (red) and with (green) dark spectrum correction for a series of exposure times.
 You can see that the noise level of the raw data (red) increases significantly with increasing exposure time.
 With dark spectrum correction (green) however, the noise level should remain pretty much at the same level for exposure times less than 1 second and increase slower for exposure times larger than 1 second.
 If you find this to be the case, close the window by clicking on the "OK" button and the new dark spectrum calibration is saved into the device.
 Otherwise you may calibrate again or click "Cancel".